 The only slight concern about this machine is the ceramic grinder.
 As long as you never end up with anything other than coffee beans in there it will last you perfectly fine for many years.
 But they are more brittle than stainless steel coffee grinders.
 So if there is something in your coffee beans harder than a regular bean then you can chip it.
 This is very unlikely to happen and isn’t a reason to look for a super-automatic with a stainless steel grinder, which goes blunt over time, but it is something to remember.

 Having just a single boiler is also frustrating on a machine at this price point.
 Whilst the time taken to switch from coffee to milk is pretty small (around 15 seconds), if you’re brewing a few milky drinks in a row it may get a bit frustrating.
-Dual boiler systems are much better but you may have to pay quite a bit more to get a super-automatic that has one.
+Dual boiler systems are much better but you may have to pay quite a bit more to get a super-automatic like the Breville Oracle Touch that has one.

 When testing espresso quality, we opt for the finest grind and the strongest aroma setting.
 Set like this, the Anima Prestige pulls a full-bodied, aromatic espresso with excellent crema.